TitleCardMaker/TitleCardMaker/docs/user_guide/settings.md

 ??? warning "16:9 Aspect Ratio"

-    TCM will not stop you from setting a non-standard (non-16:9) aspect ratio, but your created Title Cards __will__ be cropped when loaded into your Media Server.
+    TCM will not stop you from setting a non-standard (non-16:9) aspect ratio, however, your created Title Cards may be cropped when loaded into your Media Server(s).

 ### Card Quality